Last updated on .

 City of St. Jude

-The road widened to four lanes once reaching Montgomery County, and on the next day, March 24, several thousand marchers joined the 300 after reaching them by bus and car.
+The road widens to four lanes once reaching Montgomery County, and on the next day, March 24, several thousand marchers joined the 300 after reaching them by bus and car.
 They stopped for the night at the City of St. Jude, a Catholic complex founded in 1934.
 There, celebrities held a rally called “Stars for Freedom” to entertain an estimated 10,000 marchers.
 Joan Baez, Harry Belafonte, Tony Bennett, Sammy Davis Jr., Johnny Mathis, Shelley Winters, Peter, Paul, and Mary, and Pete Seeger were among the performers.

 At City of St. Jude, there’s a church built in 1938.
 It’s still active and open for worship.
 A statue of St. Jude sits near the church.

 The hospital, which was open from 1951 to 1985, was the first integrated hospital in the Southeast.
-Martin Luther King’s two eldest children, Yolanda and Martin Luther III, were both born in the hospital.
+Martin Luther King’s two eldest children, Yolanda (1955-2007) and Martin Luther III, were both born in the hospital.
 Viola Liuzzo was taken to the hospital after she was attacked and died there.
 The hospital was converted to low-cost apartments in 1992.

 Alabama State Capitol